-Not only because it's fascinating, but also because there is a paradigm shift happening when it comes to the way practitioners, scientists, and researchers are viewing health; one in which bacteria are taking center stage.
-And while you can rest easy knowing that we only use the best, most effective human-resident strains and ingredients in our formulas, here’s a closer look at just how hard working these ingredients are and why you want them in your life.
+We do this not only because it's fascinating, but also because there is a paradigm shift happening when it comes to the way practitioners, scientists, and researchers are viewing health; one in which bacteria are taking center stage.
+And while you can rest easy knowing that we only use the best human-resident strains and ingredients in our formulas, here’s a closer look at just how hard working these ingredients are and why you want them in your life.

 A Behind-the-Scenes Look at Our Quality Ingredients

-It's really hard to overstate the good that Lactobacillus strains can do for your body.
-They're involved in everything from bone and joint health to breast health.
-Lactobacillus reuteri helps promote properly balanced blood sugar levels; Lactobacillus acidophilus is involved in the regulation of hormone levels; Lactobacillus plantarum can help support healthy energy levels; Lactobacillus rhamnosus helps maintain a positive mood...the list goes on and on.3,4,5,6
+It's really hard to overstate the important role Lactobacillus strains play in your body.
+They're involved in supporting everything from bone and joint health to breast health.
+Lactobacillus reuteri helps maintain blood sugar levels already in the normal range; Lactobacillus acidophilus is involved in supporting healthy hormone levels; Lactobacillus plantarum can help support vibrant energy levels; Lactobacillus rhamnosus helps maintain a positive mood...the list goes on and on.3,4,5,6

 Our formulas contain some of the most beneficial strains of Lactobacillus, including:

 Like Lactobacillus, Bifidobacterium is a genus of bacteria with a number of species.
-It's also a key player in health, partly due to the way it helps us metabolize lactose and how it works with the enzymes in the gut to promote proper digestion.
+It's also a key player in health maintenance, partly due to the way it helps us metabolize lactose and how it works with the enzymes in the gut to support proper digestion.
 One thing that's really interesting about Bifidobacteria bacteria is how they change in our body over time.
 Most of us start out with a pretty high concentration of these crucial bacteria: Bifidobacteria make up around 90% of the bacteria in breast-fed infants.
-But they tend to decline as we age, only to swing back up again after we hit 50, just in time for us to enjoy their anti-aging effects.
+But they tend to decline as the years progress, only to swing back up again after we hit 50, just in time for us to enjoy the way they encourage healthy aging.

-While these great health effects would already be enough to merit Bifido's inclusion, they carry other benefits too: Bifidobacterium longum has been shown to support immune function; Bifidobacterium breve can help make keep yeast populations under control in the body; and Bifidobacterium infantis modulates temporary inflammation, supports mental clarity, and helps protect infants from hostile bacteria!7,8 Plus, it’s pretty difficult to really get enough of it, which is why we made a whole formula with the best Bifido strains around.
+While this would already be enough to merit Bifido's inclusion, they carry other advantages too: Bifidobacterium longum has been studied to support immune function; Bifidobacterium breve can help keep yeast populations from exceeding healthy levels the body; and Bifidobacterium infantis supports mental clarity!7,8 Plus, it’s pretty difficult to really get enough of it, which is why we made a whole formula with the most well-studied Bifido strains around.

 Our formulas include:

 You might be a little leery of Streptococcus––after all, we tend to associate it with having to get a throat swab at the doctor's office––but there are several strains of it that are really helpful.
-In fact, a couple of strains of Strep can help prevent the very throat problems you might normally think of in relation to this bacteria.
+In fact, a couple of strains of Strep can even encourage upper respiratory health.

-For instance, studies show that Streptococcus salivarius is a key player in ear, nose, and throat health, actually working against Streptococcus pyogenes, which often underlies these issues.
+For instance, studies show that Streptococcus salivarius is a key player in the maintenance of ear, nose, and throat health, actually working against Streptococcus pyogenes, a type of bacteria we definitely don't want on board.
 Strep doesn't stop there though!
-Streptococcus salivarius also helps support good oral health, and Streptococcus thermophilus helps ease digestion and maintain good immunity.9,10
+Streptococcus salivarius also helps support good oral health, and Streptococcus thermophilus helps maintain good digestion and immunity.9,10

 Our formulas include: